totekp/Team8Paper/developerdocs/README.md

 # Developer Documentation

-Team8Paper is a rich web application crafted in Javascript and JQuery on the client side, Scala on the server side, and MongoDB on the persistence side.
+Team8Paper is a rich internet application crafted in Javascript and jQuery on the client side, Scala on the server side, and MongoDB on the persistence side.
 These technologies were chosen due to familiarity by the 3 members in our team, and they are high performance technologies used to build modern web applications.
 From a high level, Team8Paper has a client-server architecture with clients sending requests to a stateless server by making HTTP calls.
 The stateless server uses an MVC architecture with packages controllers, models, and views organizing the source code.
 Between the client side and server side, JSON, REST, and non-blocking are three attributes emphasized in the design due to their simplicity.
 Input and outputs are JSON when possible, routes follow REST for easy communication, and server and client handles requests asynchronously so that the application exceeds at scaling.
 There exists two other packages which are services and util.
 Services contain functions that are closely tied to application such as a holding a database adapter.
 Util contains pure functions that help to refactor duplicate parts of code and are usually widely applicable such as generating UUIDs and ObjectIds.

 # Architecture

-Our web application is built on top of Play!, a web framework, which manages resources and runs our application.
+The web application is built on top of Play!, a web framework, which manages resources and runs our application.
 All our code are loaded by Play!.
-On the client, we use Play!'s scala html templates.
-Javascript and CSS resources are stored in assets or public folders.
-The assets folders provides better management by using Google's closure compiler to optimize the javascript code in the directory.
+On the client, we use Play Scala html templates to render views and link static assets.
+Public assets such as images, javascript and CSS resources are stored in assets or public folders.
+The assets folder provides better management by using Google's closure compiler to optimize the javascript code in the directory.
 LESS, which is compatible with CSS, and offers more features is the default used.
 LESS files are compiled to .min.css files by Play!.
 Libraries such as JQuery and Bootstrap which are already optimized, and images are stored in the public directory or linked externally, for static assets.